TV Girl: History

 In 2013, they released the single "She Smokes in Bed", which would be part of TV Girl's third EP Lonely Women.
-That same year, TV Girl underwent a pivotal change when Ngo had left the band, leaving Petering as its sole member.
-Petering, formerly focused on beats, seamlessly embraced the role of primary vocalist following Ngo's departure (although Ngo would return to record backing vocals for French Exit songs "Birds Don't Sing" and "Hate Yourself").
-Soon thereafter, Jason Wyman and Wyatt Harmon joined forces with Petering.
+That same year, TV Girl underwent a significant change when Ngo and Williams left the band, leaving Petering as its sole founding member.
+Petering, formerly focused on beats, became the primary vocalist following Ngo's departure, promoting Wyman to a full member and recruiting Wyatt Harmon and Dan Komin soon thereafter (although Komin would leave the following year).

 In 2014, TV Girl released their debut album, French Exit, which was called "remarkably solid" by Bandwagon Magazine.
+The album consists of twelve songs exploring themes of loss, lust, love, and relationships.
+One of the most popular songs from the album is "Lovers Rock," which gained significant attention on the music distribution platform Bandcamp.
+Additional tracks were recorded for the album but were not included; some of these outtakes were later released on their 2020 EP The Night in Question: French Exit Outtakes.

+TV Girl's second studio album, Who Really Cares, was released on February 26, 2016.
+The title of the album is derived from the second track, "Song About Me".
+One of the most popular songs from the album is "Not Allowed", which contains samples from the Yeastie Girlz.

+In 2018, TV Girl released their third studio album, Death of a Party Girl, which continued their use of sampling and lo-fi production styles.
+This was followed by 2023's Grapes Upon the Vine, an album influenced by gospel and soul music, with lyrical themes related to mortality, religion, and consequences.

+In addition to their studio albums, the band has released several collaborative projects, including Maddie Acid's Purple Hearts Club Band, which contains samples from 1980s and 1990s hip-hop, Summer's Over with singer Jordana, and Fauxllenium, a collaboration with George Clanton.

 Artistry

 Influences

-TV Girl frequently samples songs and media from the 1960s in their music.
+TV Girl frequently samples 1950s and 1960s songs and media in their music.
 An example of this is seen in the song "Lovers Rock", where the backing track is created from a looped sample of the intro to the Shirelles' 1960 single "The Dance Is Over".
-In a post to Reddit, Petering writes he "..never gets tired of seeking out old and obscure music.
+In a post on Reddit, Petering wrote that he "never gets tired of seeking out old and obscure music.
 I listen to lots of music and I find my loops and sounds that way."